denniskuijs/openremote/docs/research_decouple_data.md

 <img src="./Media/snapshot_creation.png" width="1000">

-- `Source`: You can choose between `Volumes` and `Instances` when creating a snapshot.
+- `Source`: You can choose between `volumes` and `instances` when creating a snapshot.
 When creating a snapshot from an instance, you still have the option to exclude the root device or specific data volumes.
-- `Volume/Instance ID`: Depending on the source, you will need to select either the `Volume` or `Instance ID` for which you want to create the snapshot.
+- `Volume/Instance ID`: Depending on the source, you will need to select either the `Volume ID` or `Instance ID` for which you want to create the snapshot.
 - `Description`: You have the option to provide a description for the snapshot to make it easier to recognize.

 When the snapshot is being created, It will show the `pending` status on the overview page.
 Creating snapshots can take between 5 min and several hours depending on the volume size.